Vivek-Alpha06/Plexa/docs/SUBMISSION.md

 - Target **25–30 sign-ups to land 20 completions**.
 - Cost to sponsor the whole cohort: **~$47**.
-- Never generate wallets and present them as users. `scripts/seed-activity.mjs` is testnet-only; pointing it at mainnet would fabricate this requirement and is trivially detectable on-chain.
 - Disclose sponsorship openly in the submission.

 See [PILOT.md](PILOT.md) for recruitment channels, the ask to send people, and